-This option enables the Support Download to be created.
+This menu option enables a Support Download to be created.
 The download is a compressed archive containing all log files and configuration files from the appliance and should be attached to your email.

-TECHNICAL SUPPORT DOWNLOAD

-When contacting Loadbalancer.org support, you may be asked to supply the load balancer's configuration and log files.
+Technical Support Download When contacting Loadbalancer.org support, you may be asked to supply the load balancer's configuration and log files.
 This page generates an archive of all the required files, which can then be downloaded to your PC.
 Please click the button below to generate the archive.
 The load balancer will collect the configuration files and logs into a compressed archive.
 When this is complete, you will be presented with a download link.
 Please save this to your PC.
 Send the archive by email to Loadbalancer.org support.
 If this is your first contact with support on this issue, please include your company name and details of the problem you are experiencing.
 Note: Generating the archive may take several minutes on a load balancer with extensive log files.
 Please do not refresh the page whilst the Loadbalancer.org icon is spinning.

-Generate Archive

-Please click the button above to start the process.
+Do not Include GZ files.(This can decrease archive size in some circumstances) 🖉 Generate Archive Please click the button above to start the process.

-To generate the archive, click the Generate Archive button.

-Once complete, a link will be available to download the archive:
+- To minimize the size of the support download file GZ files (archived logs) are excluded by default.
+If these must be included in the archive, clear the check-box shown above - To generate the archive, click the Generate Archive button - Once complete, a link will be available to download the archive:

-Generate Archive

-Download support archive: master_2015-04-28_11_57_59+0000.tar.bz2